autistic-symposium/blockchain-science-rs/README.md

 ```
 🐊 welcome to coingator 🪙. type your option:

-➡ coin: subscribe to all topics for a coin (eg. ETHUSDT)
 ➡ pairs: subscribe to order books topics for a pair (e.g. BTCUSDT, ETHUSDT)

-pairs
 ```

 <br>

-This will open a websocket with bybit and subscribe the pairs to the following topics:
+This will open a websocket with bybit and subscribe the `pairs` to the following topics:

 ```
 - order book l2 25